groupcash/core/readme.md

 ### Structure

 At the core of the system sits a set of algorithms to *issue* currency units, *transfer* them between participants and *confirm* transactions.
-The underlying data structures are described [here](structures.md).
+The underlying data structures are described in the [design document](design.md).

 ### Algorithms